nextstrain/narratives/narratives/narratives_ncov_sit-rep_2020-08-14.md

 We're now looking at the distribution of these clades across the world (the color now represents clade membership).
-You can see that countries in the asia region have a higher proportion of 19A and 19B (blues) as that is the variant which dominated in the early outbreak.
+You can see that countries in the Asia region have a higher proportion of 19A and 19B (blues) as that variant dominated in the early outbreak.
 Europe and North America have a mixture of all clades, but are dominated by 20B and 20C (yellow and orange, respectively).

 #### If you have SARS-CoV-2 sequences for which you'd like to know their clade (and estimated position on a phylogenetic tree) then we've made Nextclade ([clades.nextstrain.org/](https://clades.nextstrain.org/)) which lets you drag-and-drop your FASTA files onto the browser.